vda1r22/bbnet/README.md

 # Installation

-You can install the development version of bbnet from [GitHub](https://github.com/) with:
+You can install the development version of BBNet from [GitHub](https://github.com/) with:

 ``` r